The day started with music and the beautiful colors of the Local Market.

 Wood carving Masks

-Various handmade items of traditional ponchos and caps, pashmina-like shawls purses pillows and scarfs.
+There were various handmade items of traditional ponchos and caps, pashmina-like shawls, purses, pillows, and scarfs.

-Our plan was to visit the La Antigua and make a view stops along the way.
+Our plan was to visit La Antigua and make a view stops along the way.

 Hillside coffee plantation built on volcanic soil.

-Completely eco friendly the owner has developed machinery to process the macadamian nuts without electricity and share his knowledge and encouragement to the local people.
+Completely eco friendly the owner has developed machinery to process the macadamia nuts without electricity and share his knowledge and encouragement to the local people.

-At a small Indigenous Village we saw a Textile presentation and collection of Hulpil shirts and blouses.
+At a small Indigenous Village, we saw a Textile presentation and collection of Hulpil shirts and blouses.
 A Mayan woman weaving a blanket.

-Huipil is the most common traditional garment worn by indigenous women from central Mexico to Central America.
-Ceremonial huipils are the most elaborate and are reserved for weddings, burials, women of high rank and even to dress the statues of saints.
+The huipil is the most common traditional garment worn by indigenous women from central Mexico to Central America.
+Ceremonial huipils are the most elaborate and are reserved for weddings, burials, women of high rank, and even to dress the statues of saints.